daryazata/wills-space-messenger/README.md

 2. Start local server: `npx ionic serve`
 3. Run Cypress tests: `npx cypress open`

 This will give you a running local server.
-Firebase credentials are provided for public access to the Spacebook Messenger Firestore database. `bin/seed.ts` is also provided, which allows you to initialize your own Firestore database if you prefer, or you'd like to explore it using the admin interface (simply replace the credentials in [src/config/firebaseConfig.ts](src/config/firebaseConfig.ts) with the credentials of your own project).

 This repo contains the scaffold of a basic Ionic/React app and cypress tests for each challenge.
 Reach out to us if you think something is missing.